 Kayak vs Canoe: What’s the Difference?

-Posted by Paul Lawrence on
+Posted by Richard Hedges on

 Canoes are well-suited for calmer waters, such as lakes, slow-moving rivers, and gentle streams.
 Their design makes them ideal for leisurely paddling, fishing, or wildlife observation.